 Although international treaties and acts apply (such as the Mariners Act in Japan), we started the POPEYES (Promotion of Physical & Mental Enrichment of Yusen Group Employees and Seafarers) project for seafarers in December 2016 based on the idea that promoting the health of seafarers not only leads to improved productivity and motivation but also safe operation.
 In this project, specific goals, along with clear necessary actions to achieve the goals, are established and encouraged of all seafarers at safety campaigns* held twice a year.
 NYK will proactively support seafarer health promotion so that they can actively work on board in good spirit.

 - *Safety campaigns

 We hold safety campaigns twice a year, in summer and winter.
 Summer campaigns are based on the lessons learned from the stranding of the very large crude-oil carrier (VLCC) Diamond Grace in Tokyo Bay in 1997.
 Winter campaigns mainly focus on preventing marine accidents, including those resulting from rough winter weather.

-Managing crew health is inevitable for safe vessel operation, so the Group conducts periodic health checks of the crews onboard in addition to regular health checkups prior to boarding the vessel.
-Also, by confirming the safety of the onboard environment via activities such as an onboard safety committee, NAV9000, and Near Miss 3000, the Group encourages the improvement of crew safety awareness, and this leads to fewer injuries and fatalities.
-By gathering and analyzing data of disasters and diseases, also that of Near Miss 3000, we grasp the status of occurrence and verify the effectiveness of safety activities to connect them to further improvement.
+Managing seafarer health is inevitable for safe vessel operation, so the Group conducts periodic health checks of the seafarer on board in addition to regular health checkups prior to boarding the vessel.
+Also, by confirming the safety of the onboard environment via activities such as an onboard safety committee, NAV9000, and Near Miss 3000, the Group encourages the improvement of seafarer safety awareness, and this leads to fewer injuries and fatalities.
+By gathering and analyzing data of injuries and illnesses, and that of Near Miss 3000, we can grasp the rate of occurrence and verify the effectiveness of safety activities to connect them to further improvement.